bparanj/crystal/computer/electronics/terms/ac.md

 In an alternating current (AC) system, even though the direction of the current flow reverses periodically, the direction of energy flow remains consistently from the power supply company to the home.
 This is due to the way power is transferred in AC systems, where energy is delivered to the load (your home) during each cycle, regardless of the current's instantaneous direction.
 The energy transfer can be understood through the concept of instantaneous power, which, despite the oscillating current, results in a net flow of energy in the direction of the load over time.

-Yes, that's correct.
 The actual work of energy transmission in an AC system is done by the electromagnetic field.
 Here’s a more detailed explanation:

 In an AC power system, energy is transmitted from the power supply to the load (such as a home) through the creation and propagation of electromagnetic fields around the conductors.
 These fields oscillate with the alternating current, but the overall effect is a net transfer of energy in one direction—from the power plant to the end user.